 You want to know what the secret is to selling your home?
 Well it's proper pricing... right up front; right from the beginning.
 Pricing your home properly to begin with is without question the single most important factor to selling your home for top dollar.
 It is a delicate balancing act that, when done properly, positions your home perfectly in the marketplace to sell for the absolute highest possible price.
 When the home is priced too low, it will sell quickly but for less money than it should.
 When the home is priced too high, it will sit on the market for a long period of time and ultimately sell for less money than it should.

-This is part of a continuing series of articles and helpful tips and insights into helping you sell your home by Nick Santoro and Joe Santoro of Personal Property Managers.
+This is part of our 2021 best in class continuing series of articles and helpful tips and insights into helping you sell your home by Nick Santoro and Joe Santoro of Personal Property Managers.
 Personal Property Managers specializes in real estate sales and marketing, home downsizing, content clean out and removal and estate sales, and services Pennsylvania and New Jersey.

 The biggest mistake we see by owners trying to sell on their own or even by real estate agents, is overpricing a home to start with and having to reduce the price multiple times.
 When a home is listed for sale, it reaches the highest number of potential buyers the first few days it is on the market.
 If a home is dismissed as being overpriced early on, you will lose potential buyers.
 Unlike years ago, todays buyers are not willing to put a lot of money into a house for upgrades.
 If a home needs updating in todays market and buyers are not able or unwilling to spend the money for this type of work, then the listing price of the home should be discounted accordingly to reflect the amount of work that will need to be done.
 This could be significant.
 Upgrading kitchens could cost between $25,000 to $75,000.
 Bathroom upgrades could cost between $5,000 to $25,000.
 Carpeting upgrades could cost between $4,000 to $10,000.
 A seller cannot expect to sell their home at full retail value when thousands of dollars of work will be needed for upgrades just to bring it up to par with market comps.
 This is often times one of the biggest reasons a home will not sell and buyers will just walk away and move on to purchasing another property.